Welcome everybody to the Nursery section of the website.

-We will provide you with a homework sheet every half-term based around our topic..
+We will provide you with a homework sheet every half-term based around our topic.
 Please complete one piece of homework every week by the Friday of that week.
-Please upload all homework onto Tapestry.
+Please upload all homework onto Seesaw.

-Your child's key worker will provide you with one observation per week on Tapestry.
-If you want to share any home learning please upload pictures and comments onto Tapestry.
+Your child's key worker will provide you with one observation per week on Seesaw.
+If you want to share any home learning please upload pictures and comments onto Seesaw.
 You need to download the app onto your electronic device and then you will be sent a link by your child's class teacher to activate your account.

 In Nursery all of our children are special and unique and we appreciate the importance of building strong relationships with the children and families that we work with.
 Our children are divided into Key Worker groups.
 As a parent there are lots of things that you may want to share about your child with us at the beginning of the day such as if they are feeling poorly, if they haven’t slept properly, or if something has upset them, for example.
 You are welcome to share this with us and they will ensure that your child has a good day at Nursery.

 Our P.E day is Friday.